 I put my pen back in my pocket, closing the small journal with a sigh.
 I look at the tombstone in front of me.
 It reads: Viviane Marcoux-White, Always Loved and Never Forgotten.
 I can feel my family looking at me, waiting.
 They didn’t have to come.
 I didn’t want them to, but then again, I couldn’t exactly tell them to stay at home either.

 It has been ten years, and still, I feel this tightening sensation in my throat every time I visit her.
 Crouching in front of the grave, I place my journal next to all the flowers.
 She loved flowers.
 I stand up again, and continue looking at the tombstone with my hands in my pockets.
 There is a chill in the air that makes me regret not having worn long underwear today.

 My father puts his hand on my shoulder just like when I was younger.

-« Viens, mon Beau Jean, » he says, and just like before, his words ring hollow; echoing the emptiness left behind by my mother's death.
+« Viens, mon Beau Jean, » he says, and just like then, his words ring hollow; echoing the emptiness left behind by Mom’s death.